JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 #### String Conversions {#sec:string_conversions}

-Often, we need to convert between types in Julia.
+Often, we need to **convert** between types in Julia.
-We can use the `string` function:
+To convert a number to a string we can use the `string` function:

 ```jl
 s = """